mysecondnameisdanger/fixing-raddose-3d-images/README.md

 ## Usage

-1. Copy the `fix.sh` to your working directory.
+1. Copy `fix.sh` to your working directory with the results from `RADDOSE-3D`
 2. Make it executable `chmod +x fix.sh`
-3. Run it with `./fix.sh`... and read the output.
+3. Run it with `./fix.sh`...

 Hopefully you can see the images now.